 Various novel membrane materials and systems have been developed and applied.
 The technological benefits of such membrane materials and systems have begun to be identified for a wide range of applications for controlled drug delivery, chemical separation, water treatment, bio-separation, chemical sensors, tissue engineering, etc. There have been two main subjects of research in the field of biopolymer membrane materials and systems: development of novel and efficient biopolymer materials and improvement of capability of membrane processes and operations [7].

 This chapter discusses the novel function of polysaccharides (κ-carrageenan (κC) and pullulan (P)) in membrane formation and molecular-size screening.
-The κ-carrageenan mass fraction (FC) was a key factor in determining membrane characteristics for both selected molecular permeability and mechanical strength.
+The κ-carrageenan mass fraction (

 When discussing biopolymer gelation, the biopolymer types of interest fall naturally into two categories: protein and polysaccharides.
 A second classification is in terms of the molecular networks underlying the gels, that is, in terms of associative and particulate networks [8].
 The present status of biological and ecological research demands much more emphasis on efficient biopolymers with multiple applications such as membrane-separation engineering.